Electrical Fast Transient (EFT) Test - Overview, Levels, & Setup

 • System interface and CDN

-You will notice from the image above, that the connections for the CDN are separated by line instead of the more common NEMA style plugs.
-This allows for both AC and DC testing and can require plugs be made to allow for connection to common low voltage local mains power.
+You will notice from the image on the right, the connections for the CDN are separated by line instead of the more common NEMA style plugs.
+This allows for both AC and DC testing and can require plugs to be made to allow for connection to common low-voltage local mains power.

 The EUT supply voltage and current levels can be changed by using a power supply in lieu of local power mains.
-The voltage and current limitations of coupling decoupling networks determine what the max voltage and current they are able to operate at, limiting which EUTs can be used.
+The voltage and current limitations of coupling decoupling networks determine what the max voltage and current they are able to operate at.
 While external CDNs can allow for EUTs upwards of 200 Amps, most built-in networks typically have a limit of 16 Amps with varying voltage levels.

 While formal ISO 17025 calibrations are typically done on an annual basis, it is best practice to verify that the transient generators are operational on a more regular basis.
 The below video provides a brief overview of how to conduct a basic verification of electrical fast transient pulses ensuring the generator is functioning correctly.